 My poor Daddy.
 He bumped his head on a low branch of the large, spreading magnolia tree in front of the family home a couple of weeks before the Flett family reunion was to convene here in 2001.
-He was the last of seven children from Milbank, South Dakota, and the son of the town's doctor during the Great Depression.
+From Milbank, South Dakota, he was the last of seven children and a son of the town's doctor during the Great Depression.
 His nieces and nephews and their grown children were coming to Shreveport, many for the very first time.